HanaokaYuzu/Gemini-API/README.md

 > [!NOTE]
 >
-> This package requires Python 3.10 or later.
+> This package requires Python 3.10 or higher.

 Install/update the package with pip.